anesskap12/US_BabyNames_1880_2010/README.md

 .....: aggfunc=sum)
 ```
 after that i plot the evolution of the use of the four names john,harry,marry,marylin from the 1880 to 2010
-2.Analysing the increase in the naming diversity across the years
+2. Analysing the increase in the naming diversity across the years
   one of the most intriguing things about naming is the change that occured in the number of the unique names used as time goes on
   One measure is the proportion of births represented by the top 1,000 most popular names
   ```python